mcosovic/JuliaGrid.jl/docs/src/tutorials/dcOptimalPowerFlow.md

 &nbsp;
 ```

-To define piecewise linear functions in JuliaGrid, users can utilize the [`cost!`](@ref cost!) function with the `piecewise` keyword.
+To define piecewise linear functions in JuliaGrid, use the [`cost!`](@ref cost!) function with the `piecewise` keyword.
 The piecewise linear function is constructed using a matrix where each row defines a single point.
 The first column holds the generator's active power output, while the second column corresponds to the associated cost value.
 For example, in the provided case study, a piecewise linear function is created and can be accessed as follows:
 ```@repl dcopf
 f₂ = system.generator.cost.active.piecewise[2]
 ```